anandu06dev/ng4StarterKit/README.md

 **» Services vs. Repositories**<br/>

-As previously mentioned, in Angular applications, it's a common practice to use services for business functionality and shared state.
+As previously mentioned, it's a common practice to use services for business functionality and shared state.
 We relate to stateful services if we need to share data across components.
 Often simple services process HTTP API requests and responses and include CRUD operations. **We will depart from the status quo and use reactive repositories in favor of active data stores**.
 Technically speaking, there is no big difference!
 It's just a matter of semantics.

 We will combine the Repository pattern with the CQRS pattern to handle the heavy-lift when building complex User Interfaces.
-By introducing a repository implementation for form or UI models, we become super heros!
-CQRS provides separation of concern and allows us to answer different use cases with the respective data models.
-In a complex User Interface, CQRS can help to avoid single models for every use case scenario that becomes to complicated to handle.
-Frontend developers face major challenges when managing data models für specific User Interface scenarios.
+By introducing a repository implementation for form or UI models, we become superheros!
+The CQRS pattern allows us to answer different use cases with the respective data model.
+In a complex User Interface, CQRS can help to avoid complicated single models for every use case scenario.
+Frontend developers face major challenges when managing data models for complex task flows.

 In CQRS changes on the write side are replicated back to the read side.
 This process is called "projection".
 A projection can be leveraged in many different ways and layers.
 The most commonly used approach is an event-based projection causing an eventually consistent system.
-Normally, when CQRS encloses the client and server, the client side won't receive any notification about the current state.
-To gain a better consistency between the client and server side, we use any of these patterns: Pub-Sub, Polling, Optimistic Update or POST/Redirect/GET.
-For Angular applications, that introduce CQRS in the frontend design system however, we won't encounter this kind of asynchronous challenges, because Angular's change detection and RxJS allows us to reflect state changes in the automatically favoring the active model pull principle.
+For Angular applications that introduce CQRS in the frontend, we won't encounter this problem due to Angular's change detection.
 RxJS gives us many great tools and operators to implement the "projection phase" between the read and write side.

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Reactive_Flow.PNG)